 - Cross Train.
 If you are at a gym this is easy.
 Use the treadmill for 10 minutes, then change to a bike or an elliptical for 10 minutes then back to the treadmill for the final 10 minutes.
 If you are at home and you do not own another piece of fitness equipment, try interspersing the time with skipping, sit-ups or even running up and down the stairs as part of your circuit.

 - Have a conversation with someone.
 Just because you are exercising doesn’t mean you can’t talk.
-In fact most fitness professionals advocate that you should be able to talk while training, if not you are probably training to hard.
-However if you start practicing your singing audition for the X factor then you are definitely not working hard enough.
+In fact most fitness professionals advocate that you should be able to talk while training, if not you're probably training too hard.
+However, if you can practice your singing audition for the X factor then you are definitely not working hard enough.

 I hope these tips help you get more from your treadmill and keep you working out.
 If anyone out there has more tips please let me know and we will add them to the list.